California Rules of Court 2026

 (k) Confidentiality

-Communications between parties and providers of supervised visitation are not protected by any privilege of confidentiality.
+Communications between parties and providers of supervised visitation and exchange services are not protected by any privilege of confidentiality.
 Professional providers should, whenever possible, maintain confidentiality regarding the case except when:

 (1) Ordered by the court;